chocolatey/choco-wiki/FeaturesAgentService.md

 * Make sure you have the feature `useBackgroundServiceWithSelfServiceSourcesOnly` enabled.
 * Create another Chocolatey/NuGet repository and put those non-self-service useable packages in that repository instead.
 * When configuring that source on your machines, don't add the `--allow-self-service` to that repository.
-That repository is now invisible to self-service.
+That repository is now invisible to self-service and won't be considered whenever referring back to the background service.

 **Pros:**
 * Same Pros as in Option 2.
 Additionally: